Green Front Rug Guide Addendum: FAQs, Policies + Rug Terminology

 WHITE WASH

-(Speciality finish) White wash is used to fade out the design of a rug.
+(Specialty finish) White wash is used to fade out the design of a rug.
 Similar to antiquing, it subdues the design.

 ZERO PILE